dsrhaslab/prismo/README.md

 ### Logger

 The logger captures benchmark activity and writes detailed execution records.
-These logs are stored in a structured format, which can then be analyzed with the scripts inside [tools directory](/tools/scripts/) to generate plots and run statistical analysis.
+These logs are stored in a structured format, which can then be analyzed with the scripts inside [**tools directory**](/tools/scripts/) to generate plots and run statistical analysis.

-Logging detail follows the `metric` level selected in [**Job**](#job).
+Logging detail follows the `metric` level selected in [**job**](#job).
 As you move from `none` to `full`, records include progressively richer information.

 ```json
 "logger": {